-Foreign Direct Investment (FDI) is an important source of private external finance that is motivated by the investors' long-term prospects for making profits in production activities.
+Foreign Direct Investment (FDI) is an important source of private external finance that is motivated by the investors' longterm prospects for making profits in production activities.
 It is considered as a key driver for growth because of the value it adds to investible resources in addition to being a means of transferring production technology, skills, innovative capacity, and organizational and managerial practices between locations, as well as accessing international marketing networks.

 During the last decade, Egypt has been an important destination for FDIs, supported by a diversified economy, increasing role of the private sector, improving infrastructure, strong banking sector, access to a large consumer base and large competitive labor force.
 However, FDI inflows to Egypt started to decline since 2008, negatively affected by the Financial Crisis then political and economic stability witnessed after the break out of the 2011 Revolution.
 FDI inflows have started to recover by 2011/12, supported by continuous governmental efforts to reform investment in Egypt through modifying or issuing new laws and regulations.
-In 2015/16, the United Kingdom came in the top of the list of countries investing in Egypt followed by the UAE, USA, Belgium and Saudi Arabia respectively, with the Petroleum sector acquiring the lion share of these inflows.
+In 2016/17, the United Kingdom came in the top of the list of countries investing in Egypt followed by Belgium, the USA, the UAE, France, and Saudi Arabia respectively, with the Petroleum sector acquiring the lion share of these inflows.
 Egypt has also different promising sectors that enjoy strong potentials like Pharmaceuticals, Real Estate, Agri-Business, Renewable Energy, Logistics and Transportation and Communication and Information Technology.
 The Egyptian government held an international conference in March 2015 to present available investment opportunities in these sectors.
 Authorities are also trying to introduce new investment schemes like the Public Private Partnership to attract more investments.
+The government affirmed its commitments to modernize outdated legal practices and create a welcoming climate for investment.
+Significant progress has been made to tackle the regulatory and bureaucratic obstacles which have impeded private sector and foreign investment, where Egypt launched in 2017 its first comprehensive industrial investment map and issued many regulations such as the new Investment law, Industrial Licensing law and Natural Gas Act.